 A composer and arranger himself, David has been committed to programming and presenting contemporary music throughout his career.

 As an orchestral conductor, he has made it his mission to present at least one new work every season, and his ensembles have premiered works by Christopher Dietz, Reena Esmail, Drew Schnurr, Martha Sullivan, Dave Volpe, and others.
-He has led premiere performances and/or recording sessions of major chamber works by George N. Gianopoulos, Koji Nakano, Chinary Ung, Yii Kah Hoe, working with, among others, the Scripps College Music Department, the Claremont Concert Choir, the opera program of California State University-San Bernardino, Chamber Opera Players of Los Angeles, and Brightwork newmusic.
+He has led premiere performances and/or recording sessions of major chamber works by George N. Gianopoulos, Koji Nakano, Chinary Ung, Yii Kah Hoe, working with, among others, the Scripps College Music Department, the Claremont Concert Choir, the opera program of California State University-San Bernardino, Chamber Opera Players of Los Angeles, the Hall-Musco Conservatory of Music at Chapman University, and Brightwork newmusic.